Twin study: Separated twin pairs as representative of other twins

 Separated twin pairs, identical or fraternal, are generally separated by adoption.
 This makes their families of origin non-representative of typical twin families in that they give up their children for adoption.
 The families they are adopted to are also non-representative of typical twin families in that they are all approved for adoption by children's protection authorities and that a disproportionally large fraction of them have no biological children.
 Those who volunteer to studies are not even representative of separated twins in general since not all separated twins agree to be part of twin studies.

-Detection problems

-There can be some issues of undetected behaviors in the case of behaviors that many people keep secret presently or in their earlier lives.
-They may not be as willing to reveal behaviors that are discriminated against or stigmatized.
-If environment played no role in the actual behavior, skewed detection would still make it look like it played a role.
-For environment to appear to have no role in such cases, there would have to be either a counterproductivity of intolerance in the sense of intolerance causing the behavior it is bigoted against, or a flaw in the study that makes the results scientifically useless.
-Even if environment does play a role, the numbers would still be skewed.

 Terminology

 Pairwise concordance

 For a group of twins, pairwise concordance is defined as C/(C+D), where C is the number of concordant pairs and D is the number of discordant pairs.

 For example, a group of 10 twins have been pre-selected to have one affected member (of the pair).
 During the course of the study four other previously non-affected members become affected, giving a pairwise concordance of 4/(4+6) or 4/10 or 40%.